MassimoMarrone/Example_3/README.md

 ## Deploy with Docker compose

-## Introduction to Docker
+### Introduction to Docker

 **Docker** is an open-source platform designed to simplify the process of building, deploying, and running applications.
 It enables developers to package an application and its dependencies into a standardized unit called a **container**.
 Containers are lightweight, portable, and consistent across different environments, ensuring that an application behaves the same way in development, testing, and production.

 ### Why Docker?

 Traditionally, deploying an application required setting up servers, installing dependencies, and ensuring that configurations matched across environments.
-This often led to the classic issue of *"it works on my machine, but not in production."* Docker addresses this problem by isolating applications inside containers that run independently of the host system’s configuration.
+This often led to the classic issue of *"it works on my machine, but not in production".* Docker addresses this problem by isolating applications inside containers that run independently of the host system’s configuration.

 ### Key Features